A Unified Framework for Estimation of High-dimensional Conditional Factor Models: Introduction

-The remainder of the paper is organized as follows.
+The structure of the paper is outlined as follows.
 Section \ref{Sec2} presents several nested models.
-Section \ref{Sec3} develops the general estimation framework.
+Section \ref{Sec3} outlines the general estimation framework.
 Section \ref{Sec4} establishes the asymptotic properties of the estimators.
-Section \ref{Sec5} specializes the general theory for each of the nested models.
-Section \ref{Sec6} contains some simulation studies.
+Section \ref{Sec5} tailors the general theory for each model.
+Section \ref{Sec6} presents simulation studies.
 Section \ref{Sec7} analyzes the cross section of individual US stock returns.
-Section \ref{Sec8} briefly concludes.
-Proofs of the main results are collected in \ref{App: A}.
-The computing algorithms are presented in \ref{App: B}, while useful lemmas are collected in \ref{App: D}.

-For convenience of the reader, we collect standard pieces of notation here, which will be used throughout the paper.
-We use $I_k$ to denote a $k\times k$ identity matrix.
-We use $\|x\|$ to denote the Euclidian norm of a column vector $x$.
-For a symmetric matrix $A$, we denote its trace by $\mathrm{tr}(A)$, its smallest and largest eigenvalues by $\lambda_{\min}(A)$ and $\lambda_{\max}(A)$.
-For a matrix $A$, we denote its operator norm by $\|A\|_2$, its Frobenius norm by $\|A\|_{F}$, and its vectorization by $\mathrm{vec}(A)$.
-We use $C \otimes D$ to denote the Kronecker product of matrices $C$ and $D$.
-Unless specified, asymptotic statements in the paper shall be understood to hold as $N\to\infty$ with fixed $T$ or as $(N,T)\to\infty$, whenever appropriate.
+Finally, Section \ref{Sec8} provides a brief conclusion.
+The Supplementary Appendix presents proofs of main results, computing algorithms, additional discussions, and additional simulations.